pyturf/pyturf/CONTRIBUTING.md

+Contribute
+**********

 # How To Contribute

 As the library follows a modular structure, it is fairly easy to contribute by working on a subpackage and submit a pull request of those atomic changes.

 For this, first you should check this repo's issues and check which modules are being worked on by filtering by the `in-progress` label.
 Then, you can check [turf.js](https://github.com/Turfjs/turf) github repo, choose a module that you'd like to implement, making sure that it hasn't been already implemented or is currently being worked by someone else.

 When you're ready, open a new issue on this repo outlining the module you'll be working on, so that subsequent contributors can follow the same logic outlined here.

 Please attend to the following guidelines: